Chat with AI Beauty Assistant

 Example of ear burn owing to prevalent malpractices

-The One-Stage Pardieu’s Technique
+Two-Stage Procedure vs. One-Stage Pardieu’s Technique

 Before after image of technique done by Dr Harsh Shah